Card Transaction Data: Overview

 When a transaction is made, the card holder is offered a paper or electronic transaction record containing information about the purchase.
 This includes: transaction amount, transaction number, transaction date and time, transaction type (deposits, withdrawal, purchase or refund), type of account being debited or credited, card number, identity of the card acceptor (organization/store address) as well as the identity of the terminal (company name from which the machine operates).
 The use of debit cards in 2014 increased by 18% from the 2011 total volume of Canadian Payment Methods.
 As for credit cards, it increased by 26% from the 2011 total volume of Canadian Payment Methods.
 These two types of payment methods combined make up for more transactions than cash.
 Card transaction data has increased through the expansion of payment channels available to customers.
 Additionally, incentive and reward programs have increased the use of electronic cards for their benefits.
 The use of contactless and e-commerce payment has also allowed for a growth in card transaction data to increase due to the simplicity of the transaction.
-The use of Interact Debit transactions have increased rapidly in the last 6 years according to Interact Debit statistics.
+The use of Interac Debit transactions have increased rapidly in the last six years according to Interac Debit statistics.
 However, Canada has a lower rate debit use transactions by inhabitant in comparison to the United States, Sweden, Netherlands, Australia, and Great Britain.